 The Court appears poised to vacate the CFPB’s determinations concerning the statute of limitations and its interpretation of RESPA.
 The Court may also address the constitutionality of the CFPB, either in whole or in part.
 For example, the Court could rule that the “for cause” limitation on the Director’s removal is unconstitutional, particularly given the breadth of his authority and discretion.
 The Court could excise that language from Dodd-Frank.
 The Court potentially could hold that the CFPB itself is unconstitutional and invalidate all actions taken by the CFPB to date.
 To the extent the Court orders broad structural relief, it is almost certain that the CFPB would seek en banc review and potentially Supreme Court review.

-An audio recording of the oral argument in PHH Corp. v.
-Consumer Financial Protection Bureau is available here.
+Click here for an audio recording of the oral argument, PHH Corp. v.
+Consumer Financial Protection Bureau.